Aider-AI/aider/docs/benchmarks.md

 You want to minimize the "cognitive load" of formatting the response, so that GPT can focus on the task at hand.
-You wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing diffs against the current code in `diff -c` format.
+You wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing `diffs -c` updates to the current code.
 I had hoped that the new function calling API would enable more reliable use of structured output formats, but it does not appear to be a panacea for code editing.